 A status report on the progress of my TechTransfer project that I discussed in my last post while considering an extensive body of photographic work I had created earlier in China.

-First, I am becoming more comfortable with the working title TechTransfer, which still might morph to one of my earlier names that I was considering, such as Wo Zi Kankan (I am Just Looking) and for which I already have craved Chinese stamps (chops).
+First, I am becoming more comfortable with the working title TechTransfer, which still might morph to one of my earlier names that I was considering, such as Wo Zi Kankan (I am Just Looking) and for which I already have obtained a craved Chinese stamps (chops).
 My conceptual issue with the title Wo Zhi Kankan is that it places emphasis on what I am looking at as an implied documentary project.
-Nevertheless, I am still reflecting on what is this project about, aka the subject, as well as the potential audience, a work in progress.
+Nevertheless, I am still reflecting on what is this project about, aka the artistic concept, as well as the potential audience; a work in progress.
 I just know it’s not a documentary project about an urban landscape faithfully represented.
-Those two items are coupled with a draft artist statement that I wrote.
 Since I already made the photographs and I do not see myself going back to China any time soon, so this is a retrospective project.

-Case in point, I have a total of 4,000 color digital photographs to work with (okay, exactly 3,925) and over the past few days I created 108 black & white images with still a bunch more to convert.
+Case in point, I have a total of 4,000 color digital photographs to work with (okay, exactly 3,925) and over the past few days I created 108 black & white images with still a bunch images more to convert.
 That part has been fun to see the what-if of a potential Black & White version of images that I have re-evaluated as a color version many times.
-My first evaluation is the black & white conversion of these images appears to better establish the darker mood that I am interested in.
+My first evaluation is the black & white conversions appear to establish the darker mood that I am interested in.
 More about that while discussing the featured photo below.

-Again, these photographs may initially appear documentary, but are not, mostly due to what I have been cloning out of the images to create the narrative.
-Pure documentary images do not have any elements cloned out, which in my case, I am eliminating other individuals out of the images with the exception of the one subject.
+Again, these photographs may initially appear documentary, but are not due to the content I have been cloning out of the images to create the narrative.
+I am eliminating other individuals out of the images with the exception of the one subject.
 I am removing these other folks out of the pictorial frame for three reasons: first to isolate and place further visual emphasize the one key person in the photograph and second, I am interested in the narrative of one lone person who appears isolated and alone in the context of this landscape.
 Third, the lone person could represent me as well as others could read-in that this might represent them as well and their collective experiences.

 The concept of the lone individual being the everyman is central to the work of Robert and Shana ParkeHarrison and their 2000 photobook The Architects Brother.
 The ParkeHarrison’s constructed elaborate sets and combined with their own performance with Robert playing the principal roles in these poetic photographic narratives.
 He states “my photographs tell stories of loss, human struggle, and personal exploration within landscapes scarred by technology and over-use“, which resonates with me as well.